Whisks & Giggles

 Sabayon is a rich, luscious, airy French dessert sauce.
 Traditionally, it consists of whipping egg yolks, sugar, and wine until thick and light, but you can substitute really any liquid in place of wine to get achieve your desired flavor profile.
 And it’s easier to make than you might think!

-Learn how to make a sabayon
+Learn how to make a sabayon.

 What is the difference between sabayon and zabaglione/zabaione?